What Does a Pathologist Do? A Look Inside Life as a Disease Expert

 Pathology is vaguely defined as the study of disease.
-But Dr. Shivayogi Bhusnurmath, dean of academic affairs and co-chair of the Department of Pathology at St. George’s University (SGU), offers a bit more clarity.
+But Dr. Shivayogi Bhusnurmath, dean of academic affairs and co-chair of the Department of Pathology at St. George’s University (SGU) School of Medicine , offers a bit more clarity.

 “Pathology is the basis of all clinical medicine.”

 Pathologists are sometimes called “the doctor’s doctor.”
-They’re the ones who help the patient’s physician make, or confirm, a diagnosis by studying tissue and fluid samples.
+That’s because they’re the ones who help a patient’s physician make or confirm a diagnosis by studying tissue and fluid samples.
 Pathologists can even help identify an appropriate treatment plan based on their knowledge of what the patient is likely to experience in the coming days and weeks.

-“They’re experts in predicting—if a cell or structure is altered in a certain way, the patient will have these symptoms,” Dr. Bhusnurmath says.
+“They’re experts in predicting—if a cell or structure is altered in a certain way, the patient will have these symptoms,” Dr. Bhusnurmath explains.

-In any given day a pathologist can investigate health issues ranging from cancer to blood disorders like anemia.
-Dr. Bhusnurmath also highlights the following as things a pathologist might do during a typical day:
+On any given day, a pathology doctor may investigate health issues ranging from cancer to blood disorders like anemia.
+Dr. Bhusnurmath also highlights the following as common pathologist duties:

 What are some pathology subspecialties?

 There are two primary types of pathologists: clinical pathologists and anatomic pathologists.
 The former focus on analyzing laboratory results while the latter are more concerned with examining structural changes in tissue samples.
-Pathologists can also choose to become board-certified in both branches.
+A physician can also choose to become board-certified pathologists in both branches.